Agreon/AgreonLibrary/README.md

 1. Create a Subfolder "AgreonLibrary" in Project and add all .h and .cpp Files to it.

-2. Open the Project settings and make changes in the VC++-Verzeichnisse.
+2. Open the Project settings and make changes in the VC++-Directories.
-	+ Choose the folder "include" in "Includeverzeichnisse".
+	+ Choose the folder "include" in "Include Directories".
-	+ Choose the folder "lib" in "Bibliotheksverzeichnisse".
+	+ Choose the folder "lib" in "Library Directories".

 3. Add the following list in Linker->Eingabe : <br>
 	SDL.lib<br>